Red Sea–Dead Sea Access

 The Red Sea–Dead Sea Access is a series of highway construction projects intended to bring easy transportation and prosperity to Jordan, Israel, Palestine and the surrounding area.

 Construction

-The Agreement
+Agreement

-An agreement was signed in Amman on October 24, 1974, between the Retired Servicemen Engineering Agency (RSEA) of Taiwan and the Jordanian government, under which a new "road to friendship" will be built in the southern part of the Hashemite Kingdom.
+An agreement was signed in Amman on October 24, 1974, between Taiwan's Retired Servicemen's Engineering Agency (RSEA) and the Jordanian government, under which a new "road to friendship" would be built in the southern part of Jordan.
 Yen Hsiao-chang, RSEA director, and Ahmad Shobaki, Jordanian minister of public works, signed the agreement for the construction of the 187 km highway.

-Under the agreement, RSEA will build the highway in 30 months.
-Construction will start in three months.
-Carrying a price tag of US$14 million, the highway will open up new horizons in industrial and agricultural development in southern Jordan.
+Under the agreement, RSEA would begin construction in three months, and the highway would be completed in 30 months.
+Costing US$14 million, the project was intended to open up new opportunities for industrial and agricultural development in southern Jordan.